UrbanTwin: Building High-Fidelity Digital Twins for Sim2Real LiDAR Perception and Evaluation: Introduction

 However, creating HiFi DTs itself is a challenging task as it requires faithfully replicating the structural, spatial, and contextual details of real-world environments.
 A high-fidelity digital twin must accurately reconstruct the geometry of static elements such as buildings, road surfaces, curbs, trees, etc., preserving their true dimensions, spatial arrangement, and relative positioning within the scene.
 It must also support the placement of LiDAR sensors in realistic configurations and generate LiDAR returns.
 This level of realism demands careful integration of diverse geospatial data sources, consistency in coordinate reference systems, and representation of all static and dynamic elements in the simulation environment.
 In the absence of these components, the resulting digital twin risks oversimplifying the complexities of real-world scenarios, thereby undermining its effectiveness for Sim2Real learning.

 This paper addresses precisely this gap.
 We propose and detail a structured, reproducible methodology to construct high-fidelity digital twins using commonly accessible public geospatial data sources, such as satellite imagery and OpenStreetMap (OSM) data.
-By integrating these sources, distribution-aware traffic generation, and specification-precise lidar sensor modeling in simulation environment (CARLA), highly faithful point-cloud datasets are created.
+By integrating these sources, distribution-aware traffic generation, and specification-precise lidar sensor modeling in CARLA \cite{carla}, an established simulation environment, highly faithful point-cloud datasets are created.
 Such datasets not only resolve limitations discussed above but significantly expand the possibilities for developing LiDAR-based perception models.

-Please note that the primary objective of this paper is to detail the methodology for synthetic data generation for lidar-based perception applications.
-The resulting datasets are studied, in-depth, in subsequent papers, focusing both on dataset descriptions and on bridging the Sim2Real gap through these datasets by rigorous feature-level analysis and systematic model evaluation.
+Please note that the primary objective of this paper is to present the detailed tutorial/methodology on how to create HiFi DTs and generate synthetic data for lidar-based perception applications.
+The details on resulting datasets are established in \cite{shahbaz2025urbantwinhighfidelitysyntheticreplicas} where this methodology is used to create and publish three synthetic LiDAR datasetes, UT-LUMPI \cite{ucf_ut_lumpi}, UT-V2X-Real-IC \cite{ucf_ut_v2x_real_ic}, and UT-TUMTraf-I \cite{ucf_ut_tumtraf_i}, replicating three real LiDAR datasets, LUMPI \cite{busch2022lumpi}, V2X-Real \cite{xiang2024v2x}, and TUMTraf-I \cite{zimmer2023tumtraf}, respectively.
+The efficacy of the approach, in terms of training deep learning models is studied, in-depth, in \cite{shahbaz2025highfidelitydigitaltwinsbridging} by rigorous feature-level analysis and systematic model evaluation.

-Therefore, the contributions of this paper are: \begin{itemize} \item It develops a feasible and systematic method to create high-fidelity digital twins of real locations using publicly available information. \item It presents a technique to accurately model lidar-sensor simulation on top of HiFi DTs. \end{itemize}
+The contributions of this paper are: \begin{itemize} \item It develops a feasible and systematic method to create high-fidelity digital twins of real locations using publicly available information. \item It presents a technique to accurately model lidar-sensor simulation on top of HiFi DTs. \end{itemize}